Chia-Network/chia-docs/docs/01introduction/intro-to-cryptocurrencies.md

 ### Beyond Proof of Work
 Over a decade has passed since the creation of Bitcoin and Proof of Work blockchains.
 While Proof of Work is quite secure, that security comes at a cost: a tremendous expenditure of energy is required to generate those 170 quintillion hashes per second.
-On top of that, specialized hardward is required to run nodes on these systems, which has led to a high degree of centralization among the top miners.
+On top of that, specialized hardware is required to run nodes on these systems, which has led to a high degree of centralization among the top miners.

 Perhaps most troubling of all are the pools.
 On a given day, the hashrate of the top four or five Bitcoin pools constitutes over half of the overall hashrate.
 Arguably, the easiest attack against the Bitcoin network would be for the pool operators to collude (either willingly or under threat), putting a 51% attack well within reach.